 Board of Governors Fee Waiver (BOGW): BOGW is a form of financial aid that waives enrollment fees for eligible California residents and AB 540 students.
-See BOGW changes below.

 Federal Pell Grant: Pell Grant program is an entitlement program that is based on financial eligibility and enrollment.
-Grants range from \$500.00 - \$5,775.00 per academic year.
+Grants range from \$500.00 - \$5,730.00 per academic year.